Modifications

 Defending Against Modification Requests

 Not all modification requests are justified.
-In the event that your former spouse or co-parent files for a change that is not in your child's best interest or is based on incomplete or misleading information, we will protect your rights.
+If your former spouse or co-parent files for a change that is not in your child's best interest or is based on incomplete or misleading information, we will protect your rights.

 As experienced litigators and negotiators, we prepare each case thoroughly.
 Our goal is to resolve conflicts efficiently, often through mediation or negotiated settlement.
 However, we are always ready to advocate in court when necessary.